jshuadvd/hacks-n-notes/training.md

 ### Session Fixation
-- create new sesion ID at login to protect
+- create new session ID at login to protect

 ### Password storing

 #### Best practices
-- don't limit the chars or lenght of passwords
+- don't limit the chars or length of passwords

 #### Avoid